-It’s a culture and is available in many sizes, tastes and the cost also vary.
+It’s a culture and is available in many sizes, tastes and the cost also varies.
 One vendor sells it for Rupees 1,000.
 It contains thin leaves of silver and gold.
-That’s really insane but people are crazy about this stuff.
+That’s insane but people are crazy about this stuff.

 Other than its curative properties, the leaf is a natural anti-depressant and stress-reliever.
 Classical singers often chew on betel leaf to relax after strenuous performances.

-Although, this is one the main reason for red walls/roads in the country, most of us can’t live without it.
+Although this is one the main reason for red walls or roads in the country, most of us can’t live without it.